mkungla/cryptdatum/README.md

 This approach will help keep the official Cryptdatum language-specific libraries lightweight and easier to maintain in line with the evolving specification.

 Implementations **MUST** expose an API to get the semantic version of the specification from the Version field value, at least in the range of the current major semantic version.

+### API

+This section covers the API that official low-level language-specific implementations should expose.
+The naming of functions and parameters should follow language-specific best practices, as long as their meaning is easily recognizable across language domains.

+**has_header**

+This function checks if the provided data contains a Cryptdatum header.
+It looks for specific header fields and checks their alignment, but does not perform any further validations.
+If the data is likely to be Cryptdatum, the function **MUST** return true.
+Otherwise, it **MUST** return false.
+The function will read the first 64 bytes of the byte array to check for the presence of a header.

+- *parameters*: variable-length byte array
+- *returns*: boolean

+**has_valid_header**

+This function **MUST** check if the provided data contains a valid Cryptdatum header.
+It verifies the integrity of the header by checking the magic number, delimiter, and other fields.
+If the header is valid, the function **MUST** return true.
+Otherwise, it **MUST** return false.

+The data argument can contain any data as a variable-length byte array, but should be at least HeaderSize in length and start with the header.
+The function will read the first 64 bytes of the data to validate the header.
+If the data slice is smaller than 64 bytes, the function will return false, as the header is considered incomplete.

+It is important to note that this function only validates the header usage.
+It does not peek at the payload.
+E.g it does not check if a signature or metadata is present when these flag bits are set.
+However, it **SHOULD** perform additional header validations depending on the flag bits and corresponding header fields set which are required by the flag bit.

+- *parameters*: variable-length byte array
+- *returns*: boolean

 ### Libraries